 You may have debts with your ex-partner, or you may owe money in your own name.
-Money is likely to be tight while you sort out your finances after you separate, but don’t ignore debt problems.
+Money might be tight while you sort out your finances after you separate, but don’t ignore debt problems.
 The sooner you deal with them, the easier it will be.

 Working out which debts to pay first

-If you don’t have enough money to keep up payments on your loan(s), credit card(s), bills and mortgage or rent, it’s important to prioritise which you can pay.
-The debts that you should pay first include your rent or mortgage, rates or council tax arrears and gas and electricity bills.
+If you don’t have enough money to keep up payments on your loans, credit cards, bills or housing costs like mortgage or rent, it’s important to prioritise which you can pay.
+The debts that you should pay first include your rent or mortgage, rates or Council Tax and gas and electricity bills.

 The reason you should pay these so-called ‘priority’ debts first is that if you don’t, the consequences could be serious.
 You could be taken to court or lose your home.